Answers to common questions the OIO receives.

 Yes, in some circumstances.

-Note that exemptions under regulation 34 of the Overseas Investment Regulations 2005 enable:
+Note exemptions under the Overseas Investment Regulations 2005:

-- a company that is an overseas person as defined in the Act, but clearly in "New Zealand hands", to invest in New Zealand without requiring consent.
+- a company that is an overseas person as defined in the Act, but clearly in "New Zealand hands", to invest in New Zealand without requiring consent (regulation 48).